eclipse-xfsc/smartdeployment/Easy Stack Builder (ESB)/TSA/README.md

 ![new node](./docImages/step1.jpg?raw=true)
 After the container starts, open [http://localhost:1880](http://localhost:1880).
 Then install the TSA node package from this repository into ORCE/ORCE and refresh the editor.
 The node appears in the **FAPs** category as **TSA Stack**.![new node](./docImages/step2.jpg?raw=true)

 ### 1.3.
-Existing OCMW stack
+Existing OCM stack
 TSA is **not** a fully standalone stack.
-It expects an existing OCMW namespace and discovers the following shared services from there:
+It expects an existing OCM namespace and discovers the following shared services from there:

 - Keycloak
 - signer